Zeno (emperor): Death and succession

 Zeno died on 9 April 491, of dysentery or of epilepsy, after ruling for 17 years and 2 months.
 No sons were to succeed him: Leo had died in 474, Zenon, the first son, in his youth, while living at court.
-Ariadne then chose a favoured member of the Imperial court, Anastasius, to succeed Zeno.
+Ariadne chose a favoured member of the Imperial court, Anastasius, to succeed Zeno.
 Zeno's brother Longinus then revolted, starting the Isaurian War.

-According to the chroniclers George Kedrenos (twelfth century) and Joannes Zonaras (thirteenth century), Ariadne would have had Zeno locked up in a tomb, unconscious after an excess of drink, or the victim of an acute illness.
-Coming back to his senses, Zeno would have devoured his arms and would have launched from his tomb cries so loud that the people present would have heard them, but would have been forbidden to intervene by order of Ariadne.
+The chroniclers George Kedrenos (eleventh century) and Joannes Zonaras (twelfth century) allege that Ariadne had Zeno locked up in a tomb while he was unconscious from drinking or acute illness.
+She ordered passersby to ignore Zeno's cries for help after he awoke; he survived for a time by eating the flesh of his own arms, but eventually perished.
 This is one of the first historical mentions of the theme of the buried alive devouring their arms or hands.
-This tale is not likely, as earlier and contemporary sources do not mention it, even though they too were hostile to his memory.
+This tale is likely false, as earlier and contemporary sources do not mention it, even though they too were hostile to his memory.